maptiler/manual/usage.rst

 Typical usage:

-1) render large dataset with MapTiler Pro - from several input files and produce large MBTiles (with JPEG or PNG tiles internally): `large.mbtiles`
+1) render a large dataset with MapTiler Pro - from several input files and produce large MBTiles (with JPEG or PNG tiles internally): `large.mbtiles`

 2) if you want to update one of the previously rendered input files in the existing dataset render just this file into MBTiles - with the PNG32 format and zoom-levels on which you want it to appear in the large dataset.
 Save the new small MBTiles with just one file to `patch.mbtiles`